COVID-19 Resource Guide

 The How Long Can COVID-19 Live on Surfaces document outlines how long the COVID-19 virus remains viable on various surfaces.
 Knowing this surface time may help determine the cleaning and disinfecting schedule for each of the surfaces frequently used and touched and if additional control measures need to be implemented to prevent the spread of COVID-19.

-Use the COVID 19 Housing Cleaning & Disinfecting Log and the On-Farm Cleaning and Disinfecting Log to document when areas have been cleaned and disinfected.
+Use the COVID 19 Housing Cleaning & Disinfecting Log (English & Spanish) and the On-Farm Cleaning and Disinfecting Log to document when areas have been cleaned and disinfected.
 In our busy days, it is hard to remember when tasks were last done.
 The log will make sure we stay on track with this important task.

 COVID-19 preventative measures need to be taken in Plant Operations and in Slaughter Houses to prevent the spread of COVID-19 amongst the employees and CFIA inspectors who work in this essential service in the agricultural industry.
 Risk of exposure of COVID-19 in the plant operation and slaughter house environment is high and risk mitigation procedures are required to protect the workers’ health and safety.
 Use the Plant Operations and Slaughter Houses information sheet to learn what is required for farms with similar operations.